wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 ## Step 3: (Optional) Migrate secondary user stores

 These steps should be carried out for the old database before the migration.
-A backup of UM database should be taken and database triggers should be set to update the backup database based on the updates of the live database.
-After performing the following steps the backup database should be migrated to the next version.
+A backup of the UM database should be taken and database triggers should be set to update the backup database based on the updates of the live database.
+After performing the following steps, the backup database should be migrated to the next version:

+1. If you have JDBC secondary user stores with SCIM disabled, execute the following queries on the UM database:

+    !!! info
-1. If you have JDBC secondary userstores with SCIM disabled, execute the following queries on the UM database.
-This will add a `UM_USER_ID` column to the `UM_USER` table with a random `UUID` as the default value for `UM_USER_ID`.
+        This adds a `UM_USER_ID` column to the `UM_USER` table with a random `UUID` as the default value for `UM_USER_ID`.

     ```sql tab="Postgresql"
     /* User should have the Superuser permission */